 - 1.1 As armed conflicts become more protracted, complex, and urbanised, the risks to civilians have increased.
 The causes can involve a range of factors, including the use of explosive weapons with wide area effects in populated areas, and pose complex challenges for the protection of civilians. - 1.2 Explosive weapons with wide area effects can have a devastating impact on civilians and civilian objects in populated areas.
-Blast and fragmentation effects cause immediate deaths and injuries.
-Beyond these direct effects, civilian populations can also be exposed to severe and long-lasting indirect effects also referred to as 'reverberating effects'.
+Blast and fragmentation effects cause immediate deaths and injuries, often translated into long-term disabilities.
+Urban warfare can also results in psychological and psychosocial harm to civilians.
+Most affected are vulnerable groups, including women, children, the injured, the sick, refugees, displaced persons, older persons and persons with disabilities. - 1.21.3 Beyond these direct effects, civilian populations ean are also be exposed to severe and longlasting indirect effects - also referred to as 'reverberating effects'.
 When critical civilian infrastructure is damaged or destroyed, such as energy networks, water and sanitation systems, the provision of essential services such as healthcare is disrupted.
-These services are often interconnected and, as a result, damage to one component or service can negatively affect services elsewhere, causing harm to civilians that can extend far beyond the weapon's impact area. - 1.3.
-The destruction of housing, schools and cultural heritage sites further aggravates civilian suffering, and the natural environment can also be impacted by the use of explosive weapons with wide area effects, leading to the contamination of air, soil, groundwater, and other resources.
-Urban warfare can also result in psychological and psychosocial harm to civilians. - 1.4 Together, these effects often result in the displacement of people within and across borders.
-When these effects occur they have a negative impact on progress towards the Sustainable Development Goals.
-Following urban armed conflict, unexploded ordnance can also impede the return of displaced persons and cause casualties long after hostilities have ended. - 1.5 Tactics designed to exploit the proximity of civilians and civilian objects to military objectives in populated areas, as well as the use of improvised explosive devices directed against civilian and civilian objects, and other violations of International Humanitarian Law, including by non-State armed groups, all exacerbate the risks to civilians and are of grave concern. - 1.6 Many militaries already implement operational policies and practices designed to mitigate civilian harm, which include a detailed understanding of the effects of explosive weapons on a military target and its surrounding areas and the associated risk to civilians in populated areas.
-However, there is scope for practical improvements in the full implementation of, and compliance with, obligations under International Humanitarian Law, and the application and sharing of good practices.
-Broadening and strengthening initiatives designed to share military policies and practices on protecting civilians can support the promotion and better implementation of International Humanitarian Law. - 1.7 We recognise the importance of efforts to record civilian casualties, and the use of all practicable measures to ensure appropriate data collection, including, where possible, data disaggregated by sex and age.
-Where possible and appropriate, this data should be shared and made publicly available.
-The data on civilian casualties can help inform policies designed to mitigate civilian harm, aid efforts to investigate harm to civilians, support efforts to determine or establish accountability and enhance lessons learnt processes in armed forces.
+These services are often interconnected and, as aresult, damage to one component or service can-negatively affects services elsewhere, causing harmto civilians that can extend far beyond the weapon's impact area.
+The destruction of housing, schools and cultural heritage sites further aggravates civilian suffering. - 1.3.
+The destruction of housing, schools and cultural heritage sites further aggravates civilian suffering, and tThe natural environment ean is also be impacted by the use of explosive weapons with wide area effects, leading to the contamination of air, soil, groundwater, and other resources.
+Urban warfare can also result in psychological and psychosocial harm to civilians. - 1.4 Following urban armed conflict, unexploded ordnance can also impede the return of displaced persons and cause casualties long after hostilities have ended, further delaying economic and social recovery. - 1.41.5 Together, these effects often result in the displacement of people within and across borders.
+When these effects occur, they have a negative impact on progress towards the Sustainable Development Goals.
+Following urban armed conflict, unexploded ordnance can also impede the return of displaced persons and cause casualties long after hostilities have ended.

+1.51.6 Tactics designed to exploit the proximity of civilians and civilian objects to military objectives